Siblings stab each other, both in hospital after argument escalates Thursday morning

-Both siblings are in area hospitals following the incident, with one facing serious injuries.
+Both siblings were taken to hospitals following the incident, with one facing serious injuries.

 Galley said criminal charges will likely be referred, but the incident is still under investigation.